 Publication: Motivations, Monitoring Technologies, and Pay for Performance

-Monitoring technologies and pay for performance (PFP) contracts are becoming popular solutions to improve public services delivery.
+Monitoring technologies and pay for performance contracts are becoming popular solutions to improve public services delivery.
 Their track record is however mixed.
-To show why this may be the case, this paper develops a principal agent model where agents’ motivations vary and so the effectiveness of monitoring technologies.
-In such a set-up, it shows that: (i) monitoring technologies should be introduced only if agents’ motivations are poor; (ii) optimal PFP contracts are non-linear/non-monotonic in agents’ motivations and monitoring effectiveness; (iii) investments aimed at improving agents’ motivations and monitoring quality are substitutes when agents are motivated, complements otherwise; (iv) if the agents’ “type” is private information, the more and less motivated agents could be separated through a menu of PFP/non-PFP contracts, designed in a way that only the less motivated ones choose the PFP.
+To show why this may be the case, this paper develops a principal agent model where agents' motivations vary and so does the effectiveness of monitoring technologies.
+In such a set-up the model shows that: (i) monitoring technologies should be introduced only if agents' motivations are poor; (ii) optimal pay for performance contracts are nonlinear/non-monotonic in agents' motivations and monitoring effectiveness; (iii) investments aimed at improving agents' motivations and monitoring quality are substitutes when agents are motivated, complements otherwise; and (iv) if the agents' "type" is private information, the more and less motivated agents could be separated through a menu of pay for performance/non pay for performance contracts, such that only the less motivated choose the pay for performance ones.

 “Cordella, Antonio; Cordella, Tito.
 2014.
 Motivations, Monitoring Technologies, and Pay for Performance.
 Policy Research Working Paper;No. 7128. © World Bank Group, Washington, DC. http://hdl.handle.net/10986/20608 License: CC BY 3.0 IGO.”